Stunspot/crypto-action-cost-calculator/docs/architecture.md

   non‑functional requirements for the Crypto Action Cost Calculator (CACC).
   Whenever adding features or refactoring the codebase, please revisit this blueprint to ensure alignment with the original intent.

+> **Note:** This document describes the *target* architecture and feature set.
+> The current implementation (MVP) only ships the single-action cost calculator:
+> - live gas + price + slippage where available
+> - per-chain estimates for a single input
+> - no MEV modeling, chain comparison UI, or advanced fee analytics yet.
+>
+> Treat everything else here as roadmap / design intent, not current behavior.

 -->

 # 🧭 Crypto Action Cost Calculator (CACC) System Design Blueprint v1.2